percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.0.md

 * {{ k8spxcjira(1230) }}: Add Labels for all Kubernetes objects created by Operator (backups/restores, Secrets, Volumes, etc.) to make them clearly distinguishable
 * {{ k8spxcjira(1271) }}: Use timeout to avoid backup stalls in case of the S3 upload network issues
 * {{ k8spxcjira(1293) }} and {{ k8spxcjira(1294) }}: The new `backup.pitr.timeoutSeconds` Custom Resource option allows setting a timeout for the point-in-time recovery process
-* {{ k8spxcjira(1301) }}: The Operator can now be [run locally](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/CONTRIBUTING.md#1-contributing-to-the-source-tree) against a remote Kubernetes cluster, which simplifies the development process, substantially shortening the way to make and try minor code improvements
+* {{ k8spxcjira(1301) }}: The Operator can now be [run locally :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/CONTRIBUTING.md#1-contributing-to-the-source-tree) against a remote Kubernetes cluster, which simplifies the development process, substantially shortening the way to make and try minor code improvements
 * {{ k8spxcjira(200) }} and {{ k8spxcjira(1128) }}: The new `containerOptions` subsections were added to `pxc-backup`, `pxc-restore`, and `pxc` Custom Resources to allow setting custom options for xtrabackup, xbstream, and xbcloud tools used by the Operator
-* {{ k8spxcjira(345) }}: The new `topologySpreadConstraints` Custom Resource option allows to use [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#spread-constraints-for-pods) to achieve even distribution of Pods across the Kubernetes cluster
+* {{ k8spxcjira(345) }}: The new `topologySpreadConstraints` Custom Resource option allows to use [Pod Topology Spread Constraints :octicons-link-external-16:](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#spread-constraints-for-pods) to achieve even distribution of Pods across the Kubernetes cluster
 * {{ k8spxcjira(927) }}: The new `serviceLabel` and `serviceAnnotation` Custom Resource options allow setting Service Labels and Annotations for XtraDB Cluster Pods
 * {{ k8spxcjira(1340) }}: The new Custom Resource option allows setting custom containerSecurityContext for PMM containers (thanks Marko Weiß for report)
 * {{ k8spxcjira(1254) }}: Upgrade instructions for Percona XtraDB Cluster in multi-namespace (cluster-wide) mode [were added to documentation](../cluster-wide.md#upgrade)